-A special gauge to many shotgunners, the 20 gauge is what many used to take their first shots.
+A special gauge to many shotgunners, 20 gauge ammo is what many used to take their very first shots.
 And it remains the choice today for many hunters and competition shooters.

-The 20 gauge began life as a muzzle loader with a 0.615-inch diameter bore.
+20 gauge began life as a muzzleloader with a 0.615-inch diameter bore.
 Just as the 10, 12 and 16 gauges evolved into being packaged in paper cartridges, and eventually in today's familiar plastic hulls, so did the 20 gauge (the only difference being that 20 gauge hulls are colored yellow).
-The choice of yellow as the color for 20 gauge shells was intentional, as it draws the attention of shooters who might have different shotguns in different gauges to make sure they don't accidentally load a 20 gauge shell in the wrong gun – which would ruin their shotgun or possibly harm themselves.
+The choice of yellow as the color for 20 gauge shells was intentional, as it draws the attention of shooters – who might have different shotguns in different gauges – to make sure they don't accidentally load a 20 gauge shell in the wrong gun, which would ruin their shotgun or possibly harm the shooter.

 Some shooters argue that the 20 gauge is a less effective cartridge due to the lighter payload and smaller charge.
 Counter arguments can be made by presenting the stories of many successful hunts being made with 20 gauge shotguns on animals as diverse as dove and deer.
 Consider the 20 gauge slug as a perfect example of how much power is contained in this cartridge.
 In terms of ballistics, the 5/8-ounce slug of the 20 gauge exiting the muzzle with a velocity of about 1,500 feet per second is essentially the same as the .454 Casull.